Start-Up Blog Post 2 - Naming Your Business

 When it comes to legally protecting your name, you automatically have a limited “common law” trademark protection over your business name, within the field and geographic scope of your work.
 There are also further protections you can get through filings with the U.S. Patent and Trademark Office.
 You should contact an attorney who practices trademark law if you want to look into protecting your trademark rights further.

-For my new business, I chose the name “Rosie & Lucy Creative Enterprises.”
+For my new hobby business, I chose the name “Rosie & Lucy Creative Enterprises.”
 Rosie and Lucy are my two dogs, and the stars of my children’s book.
 So the name’s pretty unique to me and my business’s main product, and descriptive (“Creative Enterprises”) of my business field.